JonnyDaenen/ZUNA/README.md

 Zap Unused and Non-permanent Assets
 (Dutch version: Zet Uwe Nest Af)

-Collection of scripts to decommission Google Cloud test resources, which are labelled by `autodelete:true`.
+Collection of cloud native resources to decommission Google Cloud test resources.
+Resources should be labeled with  `autodelete:true`.

 ## Features